junesirius/junesirius.github.io/_posts/Supernatural/2025-02-11-SPN-Dean-Winchester-says-hes-in-love.md

 In the darkness behind his eyelids, he sees Cas.
 He sees Cas storming into that barn, staring him down with the holy power from the Divine; he sees Cas frowning, sitting on the bench telling him something he wouldn't tell any another soul; he sees Cas pinning him to the wall of the Green Room, eyes stern and pointy, right before volunteering to face the wrath of an archangel; he sees Cas spitting blood, Cas laughing with him outside that brothel, drunk Cas, gluttonous Cas, the... the rain of flesh and blood when Lucifer killed him, then the Leviathans killed him, Purgatory, fallen angels, the Mark of Cain...

 Dean draws in a sharp breath.
 It wasn't even six months ago when he'd had to burn his body, thinking this time Cas would never come back.
 What gets burned stays dead.
-But Cas always come back, he's always there.
+But Cas always comes back, he's always there.
 And here he is, sitting right across the dining table, in their home, telling him he has to be sure, because... because a stupid love spell tells him love is a moron chasing after a blonde instead of...

 Dean makes a wet sound, opening his eyes.
 Cas is still waiting for him.
 Waiting for him to cast a love spell so Cas would know for sure what it *really* feels like if he *loves* him, so he'd know what he is feeling now is *not*...